maykinmedia/open-product/docs/installation/reference/logging.rst

 Monitoring
 ==========

-`Sentry`_ focuses on tracking down errors in software, i.e. the Open Producten application.
+`Sentry`_ focuses on tracking down errors in software, i.e. the Open Product application.
 We strongly recommend setting up this integration.

-Open Producten has support to integrate with Sentry error monitoring.
-Whenever a bug occurs in Open Producten, the client will receive an error response **and** the technical details of the error are sent to the Sentry project, with context.
+Open Product has support to integrate with Sentry error monitoring.
+Whenever a bug occurs in Open Product, the client will receive an error response **and** the technical details of the error are sent to the Sentry project, with context.

 .. note::